Top 4 Sentence Embedding Techniques using Python

 Step 1:

 We will then load the pre-trained BERT model.
-There are many other pre-trained models available.
-You can find the full list of models here.
+Many other pre-trained models are available.
+The full list of models is here.

 Step 2: